Quantum Approximate Markov Chains are Thermal: Results

 \end{itemize} \ethm

-The approximate Markov property appears in analysis of gapped ground states of many-body systems (see e.g., Refs.~\cite{PhysRevB.87.155120}\cite{Flammia2017limitsstorageof}).
-In those cases, the additional assumptions seem to be satisfied for certain choice of subsystems.
+The approximate Markov property appears in analysis of gapped ground states of many-body systems (see e.g., Refs.~\cite{PhysRevB.87.155120, Flammia2017limitsstorageof}).
+In these cases, the additional assumptions seem to be satisfied for certain choice of subsystems.
 Interestingly, there exists a class of states which are locally quantum approximate Markov chains but globally not.
 A simple example is the $n$-qubit GHZ state

-on a spin chain (both open and closed).
+on a spin chain (either open or closed).
 When we trace out one qubit from the chain, the reduced state exactly become a quantum Markov chain.
 However, this state has $I(A:C|B)=1$ for any tripartition $ABC$ of the whole system where $B$ shields $A$ from $C$.
 Therefore, it is not a quantum Markov chain globally.
 A similar situation arises when considering a ring-like regions in systems with topological order~\cite{PhysRevLett.96.110405}.
 We show that for these cases, the value of the conditional mutual information for the whole system approximately represents the distance from the set of local Gibbs states.
-We will discuss an application of this result for analysis of entanglement spectrum in 2D topologically ordered phases in an upcoming work~\cite{upcoming17}. \bthm Consider a 1D spin chain $X_1X_2...X_n$ with the size $N=|X_1...X_n|$.
-Let $\rho_{X_1...X_n}$ be a state such that the reduced state obtained by tracing out $X_i$ is a quantum $\varepsilon$-approximate Markov chain for all $i\in[1, n]$.
-Define the set of Gibbs states of short-range Hamiltonians with interaction strength $K=\Th(N)$ as
+We will discuss an application of this result for analysis of entanglement spectrum in 2D topologically ordered phases in a complementary work~\cite{upcoming17}. \bthm Consider a 1D spin chain $X=X_1X_2...X_m$ with the size $N=|X_1...X_m|$.
+Let $\rho_{X_1...X_m}$ be a state such that the reduced state obtained by tracing out $X_i$ is a quantum $\varepsilon$-approximate Markov chain for all $i\in[1, m]$.
+Define the set of Gibbs states of short-range Hamiltonians with interaction strength $K$ as

-Note that here we include the normalization factor in the Hamiltonians so that $\tr e^{-H}=1$.
-Then, for sufficiently small $\veps>0$, there exists a constant $c>0$ such that for any tripartition $ABC$ of the whole system such that $B$ shields $A$ from $C$, it holds that
+Note that here we include the normalization factor in the Hamiltonians.
+Then, for $K=\Theta(N)$ and sufficiently small $\veps>0$, there exists a constant $c>0$ such that for any tripartition $ABC$ of the whole system such that $B$ shields $A$ from $C$, it holds that

 and